vertica/spark-connector/README.md

 Be aware that Vertica has a number of restrictions on the use of these complex types (this list is not exhaustive):

-- While maps are only supported in external tables, it can bw modeled as `Array[Row(key, value)]` for use in internal tables.
+- While maps are only supported in external tables, it can be modeled as `Array[Row(key, value)]` for use in internal tables.
 Refer to the Vertica documentation [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/MAP.htm).
 - Arrays and Sets do not support Long types.

 ### Array